AliasgarSakarwala/Coordinate-search-project/README.md

 - Generates all data profiles and plots for τ = 1e-3, 1e-2, 1e-1

 **Runtime:** ~2-5 minutes (depends on your computer)

+You should see progress messages as the experiments run, and the script will print a summary when complete.

 ## Results Organization